An employee referral program is a process through which employees recommend qualified people from their network for possible recruitment.

 - Inform employees when positions open up and have job descriptions easily available

-- Implement communication and training programs to acquaint your team with the rules and policies surrounding recruitment
+- Implement communication and training programs to acquaint your team with the guidelines surrounding recruitment

 - Track referral sources for future use (especially for strategic and difficult hires)

-- Provide the reward immediately after the probation period
+- Provide the reward immediately after the successful completion of the probationary period

 - Provide feedback during and after the employee referral process

 It may take some trial and error to get your employees involved in the ERP process.
 Selling and continually improving your organization’s culture can also play a role.